Jeffreybekker/BlogProject/README.md

 from django.core.management.utils import get_random_secret_key
 print(get_random_secret_key())
 ```
-Copy the generated secret key and paste it at SECRET_KEY from your .env-file.
+Copy the generated secret key and paste it at SECRET_KEY from your .env-file.<br>
 6. Run the server:
 ```
 python manage.py runserver